ClintH/remote/README.md

 ```

 ## Options

 When creating a new instance, options can be set to customise behaviour:

+matchIds (boolean)
+* When true, receiver only processes messages from a sender with same id.
+* Default: false

 serialise (boolean)
 * When true, outgoing messages are given a serial number.
 Incoming messages are discarded if they are below the last serial number received from a given source